The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 - Excessive oil consumption

-The second option, and likely easiest and best option is to buy an AFM disabler.
-Disablers such as Range Technology’s AFM Disabler simply plug into the OBDII port to deactivate AFM/DOD.
+The easiest and best option is to buy an AFM disabler.
+Disablers such as BOOST’s AFM Disabler simply plug into the OBDII port to deactivate AFM/DOD.
 It does so without flashing the ECU like HP Tuners does, so it is undetectable by the dealer in case you have any warranty concerns.
-This is our recommended option for fixing the AFM issues.

 The last option is to completely delete and remove the AFM system.
 Lifters can still fail even with AFM disabled so deleting the whole system is also a great choice.
 However, this option is a lot more complex and expensive.
 You can read more about it in our How to Delete AFM article.